WomensLaw serves and supports all survivors, no matter their sex or gender.

 What do I need to know about the personal statement and corroboration included in my application?

 Similarly, if you are seeing a mental health therapist or other counselor to deal with the consequences of the trafficking, a statement from that therapist or counselor may be very helpful.
-S/he can describe both the facts of the trafficking, as you told them to him/her, and how the trafficking affected you.
+This person can describe both the facts of the trafficking, as you told them to him/her, and how the trafficking affected you.
 You may not be able to, or may not want to, explain all of this again in your personal statement and so having the therapist or counselor to do that for you may be easier.
 Trafficking victims are often raped or tortured, and it is reasonable for victims to prefer to supply details of that experience through their therapist or counselor.
 The goal of the law is to help trafficking victims, not re-traumatize them.